followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/20 dxTreeMap/1 Configuration/resolveLabelOverflow.md

 <!--/shortDescription-->

 <!--fullDescription-->
-When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), you can specify this option using the `TreeMapResolveLabelOverflow` enum.
+When using the widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), you can specify this option using the `TreeMapResolveLabelOverflow` enum.
 This enum accepts the following values: `Hide` and `Ellipsis`.

 <a href="http://js.devexpress.com/Demos/WidgetsGallery/#demo/charts-tree_map-hierarchical_data_structure" class="button orange small fix-width-155" style="margin-right: 20px;" target="_blank">View Demo</a>
 <!--/fullDescription-->